 Life Sciences & Biotech – The University of Texas at Dallas (UT Dallas) research portfolio is evolving and continued growth in life sciences creates potential for industry development.
 Research funding for life sciences at UT Dallas more than doubled in the decade between 2007 and 2016.
-The National Institutes of Health Prime Award Growth indicates the DFW research base is growing faster than the country, and Richardson is the fastest growing community in North Texas because of the presence of UT Dallas.
+The DFW research base is growing faster than the country, and Richardson’s growth is aided by the presence of UT Dallas.

 The Dallas-Fort Worth region is poised as a growing hub for the life sciences industry.
 In addition to research funding and new university programs, DFW International Airport was recently awarded the Center of Excellence for Independent Validators (CEIV) certification, which recognizes companies that successfully complete a rigorous process and meet global standards set by the International Airport Transport Association for handing pharmaceuticals at airports.
 DFW is one of only two airports in North America with a CEIV Pharma Community covering all links in the airport supply chain.

 While DFW has several deep biotech research programs at UT Southwestern and UT Dallas, two programs that are ranked in the top 40 nationally in terms of funding, a study conducted by the City of Richardson found substantial evidence to suggest that wet lab space is virtually impossible to find, creating an opportunity for investment in post-incubator scale up space.
 The Richardson Innovation Quarter’s central location, the presence of UT Dallas and access to light rail connecting the district to both UT Southwestern Medical Campus and DFW Airport makes The IQ® an ideal location for the life sciences industry and the City of Richardson is interested in supporting the development of scale up wet lab space in